Avaiga/taipy-getting-started/step_05/ReadMe.md

 > You can download the code of this step [here](../src/step_05.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

-# Building the GUI for a pipeline and buttons
+# Integrate GUI & Pipeline

 Step 4 created a first pipeline using only Taipy Core, let's update the GUI to display the results of the pipeline.